SysKitTeam/docs-point/common-tasks/check-access-for-specific-user.md

 ![User Access Selection screen - multiple user selection](../.gitbook/assets/check-access-for-specific-office-365-user_user-access-selection-screen-multiple-user-selection.png)

 If you know names of Users you want to generate a report for and you don't want to scroll through the User list.
-You can use Search bar to enter each name and click on a checkbox next to User's name.
+You can use Search bar to enter each name and click the checkbox next to User's name.

-After you've made a selection, click on **Run Report**, it will generate User Access report for all the users you selected.
+After you've made a selection, click **Run Report**, it will generate User Access report for all the users you selected.

 ![User Access report](../.gitbook/assets/check-access-for-specific-office-365-user_user-access-report.png)